of Aid Stations

 The start/ finish location also acts as the aid station at the start/ end of each loop.
 Runners will make two visits there before finishing at the end of their third loop.
 The Hale Lane Aid Station falls at mile 5.5 of each lap (6.5 miles on lap 1 only) and will therefore also be visited three times.
 A full list of the distances at which the aid stations fall and the respective cut off times, can be found here.
 Both aid stations will carry as a minimum: Tailwind, water, coke, chocolate, sweets, sandwiches, nuts, lots of fruit, Gu gels, wraps, sandwiches and other sweet and savory snacks.

 Drop/ Finish Line Bags may be deposited at registration, whereupon they will be stored in number order and accessible to runners at the end of each loop.
 Bags should be clearly labelled with runners name and bib number.
+Drop bags must NOT exceed 45cm x 25cm x 25cm in size ie. the size of a large shoe box.

 The course will be marked with reflective red, white and silver tape, Centurion marker arrows and Orange Chalk Ground Paint.
 There are road crossings to negotiate but all roads are closed during the night so no vehicular traffic will be seen on the course.